Python Program to Find the Factorial of a Number

 Factorial of a number has a wide level of applications in mathematics.
 Here are important applications of Python:

-• The python helps in computation, followed with print factorial in faster and more efficient terms than other available programming languages.
+- Python helps in computation, followed with print factorial in faster and more efficient terms than other available programming languages.

-• The python code is easily understandable and can be replicated across different platforms, and the factorial python program can be incorporated in several mathematical model-building assignments.
+- The Python code is easily understandable and can be replicated across different platforms, and the factorial Python program can be incorporated in several mathematical model-building assignments.